modin-project/modin/docs/flow/modin/engines/ray/cudf_on_ray/frame/partition.rst

 providing the API to perform operations on a block partition, namely, ``cudf.DataFrame``, using Ray as an execution engine.

-An operation on a block partition can be performed in two ways:
+An operation on a block partition can be performed asynchronously_ in two ways:

 * :meth:`~modin.engines.ray.cudf_on_ray.frame.partition.cuDFOnRayFramePartition.apply` returns ``ray.ObjectRef``
   with integer key of operation result from internal storage.